-- If consistent areas for improvement for an individual preceptor are identified, a customized preceptor development plan may be created and implemented - Consistent positive or neutral feedback of an individual preceptor will qualify said preceptor to remain within the group preceptor development plan - The RPD is also responsible for reviewing updated accreditation standards and accreditation standards guidance documents as they pertain to preceptor qualifications and apprising preceptors of the program.
+- If consistent areas for improvement for an individual preceptor are identified, a customized preceptor development plan may be created and implemented.
+The Preceptor Development Subcommittee may assist when requested. - Consistent positive or neutral feedback of an individual preceptor will qualify said preceptor to remain within the group preceptor development plan - The RPD is also responsible for reviewing updated accreditation standards and accreditation standards guidance documents as they pertain to preceptor qualifications and apprising preceptors of the program.

-Preceptor development needs applicable to all preceptors will be assessed annually during the May and June RAC meetings.
+Preceptor development needs applicable to all preceptors will be assessed annually during the January RAC meeting.
 Individual preceptor requirements are due to the RPD annually prior to the May RAC meeting.
 The RPD and preceptors will come to a consensus on the areas of preceptor development to focus on during the upcoming year.
-The RPD (or a designee) will develop a tentative preceptor development plan for the upcoming year with activities to address areas of need and a schedule of activities.
+The Preceptor Development Subcommittee will develop a tentative preceptor development plan for fully trained preceptors for the upcoming year with activities to address areas of need and a schedule of activities.